 In 2015, a bill to legalize the ridesharing companies passed.
-It requires the driver to have primary liability insurance that kicks in as soon as they turn on ridesharing app in the amount of:
+It requires the driver to have primary liability insurance that kicks in as soon as they turn on the ridesharing app.

-The driver may also have a liability policy of at least $1 million to cover injuries, deaths or property damage after he picks up a passenger.
-Ridesharing companies generally pay for the liability coverage.
+The ride-sharing companies themselves must also provide a liability policy of at least $1 million to cover injuries, deaths, or property damage after the driver picks up a passenger.

 Ridesharing drivers have to carry proof of liability insurance whenever they operate their vehicles.
 If their policy lapses or they don't have insurance, the ridesharing company must provide the coverage.

 Car Accidents: How to File a Claim in Arkansas

 If you're in an accident, you have to submit an Arkansas Motor Vehicle Accident Report (Form SR-1) if the crash causes:

 - More than $1,000 in property damage to any person.

 You also have to provide proof of insurance.
 To do this, your insurance company must complete and submit form SR-21, which is part of the SR-1 accident report.

 Driver Safety: How Does Arkansas Rank?